augustomoscardo/clientRegister/README.md

 yarn
 ```

-Then run the development server:
+Then run the development environment:
 ```bash
 yarn dev
 ```

+* You must run the server separetly.

 Make Sure to Setup Prisma:
 ```bash